Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Learn how you can harness the power of water at the museum.
 This hands-on exhibit features metal pipes and sandbags to create your own dam.

 This exhibit displays the evolution of science over the years.
-In the Museum of the Age of Enlightenment, you can see the greatest scientific discoveries.
+The Museum of the Age of Enlightenment houses the greatest scientific discoveries.

 Learn about potential and kinetic energy and cause-and-effects by rolling office chairs, popping balloons, and toppling dominoes.